 Knowledge is power when it comes to improving the genetics in your herd and working to decrease the frequency of unfavorable haplotypes and recessive traits in the Holstein breed.
-Given that unfavorable haplotypes exist in virtually all cow families, and that it is likely more will be discovered as genomic testing continues to expand, it is expected that many top bulls and females will be carriers of one or multiple unfavorable haplotypes.
+Given that unfavorable haplotypes exist in virtually all cow families, and that it is likely more will be discovered over time, it is expected that many top bulls and females will be carriers of an unfavorable haplotypes.
 We recognize the value of the desirable genetics those animals possess and what would be lost if breeders eliminated or reduced their usage of those top genetic animals.